“Long-range PCR is a method to amplify the DNA fragment of more than 5Kb using a special type of high-fidelity DNA polymerase.”

 The PCR products are run on the agarose gel electrophoresis.

-Depending upon the requirement of the researcher different modifications into the native PCR reaction can be done.
+Depending upon the requirement of the researcher different modifications to the native PCR reaction can be done.
 For example, to achieve higher specificity into the reaction Nested PCR or Hot start PCR can be performed.
 To amplify a specific allele, allele-specific (ARMS) PCR can be performed.

 The long-range PCR is also a kind of modification of native PCR, designed specially to run for long DNA.